Topsurpass/job_board_platform/README.md

 ### **3. Database Efficiency**

 - Optimize job search queries using **indexing and query optimization techniques**.
-- Implement **advanced filtering** for jobs based on location, category, and type.
+- Implement **advanced filtering** for jobs based on location, industry, and type.

 ## Technologies Used